centreon/centreon-documentation/versioned_docs/version-22.10/resources/contribute.md

 You can contribute to the Centreon documentation by submitting pull requests on [our GitHub repository](https://github.com/centreon/centreon-documentation).
 As an external contributor, you cannot commit directly to the repository: a fork will be created automatically when you commit changes.

+This page only details the procedure to request changes in the documentation:
-* If your problem is a general question about how to configure or use Centreon, ask in the [Slack](https://centreon.github.io/register-slack/) channel instead, or on our community platform [The Watch](https://thewatch.centreon.com/).
+* If your problem is a general question about Centreon or the documentation, ask in the [Slack](https://centreon.github.io/register-slack/) channel instead, or on our community platform [The Watch](https://thewatch.centreon.com/).

-* If you have an idea for a new feature or behavior change in a specific aspect of Centreon, or have found a bug in Centreon, file that issue in the project's code repository.
+* If you have an idea for a new feature please submit it in the [Ideas](https://thewatch.centreon.com/ideas) section of The Watch.

+* If you have found a bug, file that issue in the project's code repository.
 You may use the contribution guide [here](https://github.com/centreon/.github/blob/master/CONTRIBUTING.md).

 ## Pull request guidelines